 Customization and modularity.

 The design of the switch and keycaps on mechanical keyboards allow for easy customization.
 Keycaps are quite easy to replace.
 You can achieve colorful layouts and designs with different keycaps.
 Manufacturers such as Varmilo produce beautiful themed EC mechanical keyboards with alluring designs.

 Not only can you change the keycaps on a mechanical keyboard but also the switches.
 Keyboards that allow for this kind of customization are called hot-swappable keyboards.
-You can change the switches without needing to solder them on the PCB.
+The switches can be changed without needing to unsolder them from the PCB.
 You can change specific switches to give you an edge.
 You could change the WSAD or other keys on a keyboard for a better gaming experience.
 Membrane keyboards do not offer this level of modularity.